The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Local Differential Privacy

 \section{Local Differential Privacy}

 The model sharing and distributed training methodologies described address the primary concern outlined in our problem setting, that alternatives to explicit raw data sharing need to be employed to elicit trust in data holders.
 Both propositions share trained statistical models rather than the data itself that by themselves can be seen as less interpretable and less vulnerable to malicious use.
 We later discuss in Section~\ref{discussion} potential solutions and procedures to ensure the models themselves are appropriately maintained and distributed to avoid misuse.
 However, it is beneficial to mitigate malicious attempts before the communication takes place.
-Inference attacks~\cite{hidano2017model} are one such example, where the aim is to extract raw data or sensitive information from the shared/communicated models.
-Our proposition mainly focuses on the increasingly important method of differential privacy~\cite{mcmahan2017learning} to combat these attacks at train time.

 Differential privacy~\cite{dwork2014algorithmic} operates under the notion of uncertainty within the shared models to mask the contribution of any individual user, where for machine learning the ability of what an adversary can learn about the original training data based on analyzing the parameters is severely limited~\cite{mcmahan2017communication}.
 Formally, a randomized mechanism $\mathcal{M}: \mathcal{D} \rightarrow \mathcal{R}$ with a domain $\mathcal{D}$ (e.g. training datasets) and range $\mathcal{R}$ (e.g. trained models) is ($\epsilon, \delta$)-differentially private if for any two adjacent datasets $d, d' \in \mathcal{D}$ and for any subset of outputs $\mathcal{S} \subseteq \mathcal{R}$ the following equation holds